carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/Model Documentation.md

 ------------
-The main goal for this project is to generate a trajectory (given in (x,y) Cartesian map coordinates) that is sent to a simulator, which will make the vehicle perfectly follow the points (perfect controller) All with the aim of driving around a circuit while staying in lane, avoiding collisions and passing slow traffic.
+The main goal for this project is to generate a trajectory (given in (x,y) Cartesian map coordinates) that is sent to a simulator, which will make the vehicle perfectly follow the points (perfect controller).
+All with the aim of driving around a circuit while staying in lane, avoiding collisions and passing slow traffic.